sonnyp/JSON8/packages/patch/README.md

 // revert the patch
 doc = ooPatch.revert(doc, patchResult[1]);
-// doc is strictly identical to the origina
+// doc is strictly identical to the original
 ```

 [↑](#json8-patch)